Disqualified Driving Lawyer Central Coast

 For both suspended driving and driving whilst disqualified, for your first offence you can face a fine of up to $3300 and a six-month prison sentence.
 For a subsequent offence, you can face up to 12 months in prison.

 For driving whilst disqualified, your fine could increase to $5,500.
 On top of fines and prison sentences, you also get a further automatic disqualification period of six months for a first offence and twelve months for a further offence.
-In some cases, you might receive an unlimited disqualification.

-Applying for removal of disqualification
+Applying for Removal of Disqualification

 • The disqualified driver makes the application via their legal representation